 In front: Truman, Amy Wolf, Chhaya Werner.
 Behind: Kelly Gravuer, Laura Morales, Kevin Welch, Grace Charles, Katie Stuble (& Martin)

-- Amelia Wolf (Ph.D., Stanford, 2011) was hosted by the Young Lab 1026-2019, doing NSF-funded post-doctoral research (in collaboration with Duncan Menge at Columbia University) on the latitudinal distribution of nitrogen-fixing trees.
+- Amelia Wolf (Ph.D., Stanford, 2011) was hosted by the Young Lab 2016-2019, doing NSF-funded post-doctoral research (in collaboration with Duncan Menge at Columbia University) on the latitudinal distribution of nitrogen-fixing trees.
 Amy has also done research at Mpala in Kenya.
-Amy started her tenure-track position at the University of Texas, Austin in 2019.
+Amy is an Assistant Professor at the University of Texas, Austin.

 - Judith Sitters (Ph.D., ETH Zurich, 2012) has been hosted by both Vrije Universiteit Brussel (with Dr. Harry olde Venterink) and the NSF-funded Kenya Long-term Exclosure Experiment (KLEE).
 Judith is exploring how herbivory affects plant and soil stoichiometry in savanna ecosystems, supported by a grant from FWO (Belgian Science Foundation).